Scalable Spatial Stream Network (S3N) Models: Introduction

-Modeling fish distributions in river networks at large spatial scales presents several significant challenges.
-Rivers are organized into hierarchical dendritic networks embedded within the terrestrial landscape, where organisms respond to a combination of biotic and abiotic factors that vary spatially \citep{Jackson2001, Olden2010, Tonkin2018}.
-While seminal research focused on rivers’ linearity \citep{Vannote1980river}, viewing them as branched structures offers a more robust understanding of the spatial dynamics shaping riverine biodiversity \citep{Fausch2002, CampbellGrant2007, Altermatt2013}, supporting more robust management and conservation practices.
-With this greater understanding comes the necessity of accounting for spatial dependence in models of fish distributions.

-Spatial regression models, such as kriging or Gaussian processes, model a response variable such as species abundance as a function of environmental factors, capturing remaining spatial dependence through some spatial process \citep{RasmussenWilliams2006_GPs, CressieWikle2011_SpatiotemporalData}.
-Spatial dependence among observations along a river network is a function not only of Euclidean distance, common to most spatial process models, but also of the directed or undirected distance along the stream network \citep{Dent1999_StreamWaterNutrient, Wyatt2003_Mapping, Ganio2005_GeostatApproach, Peterson2006_StreamWaterChemistry, Webster2008_Bayesian}.
-For instance, waterborne chemicals may passively flow downstream, larval invertebrates drift downstream, and fish can actively swim downstream or upstream at rates that vary depending on the species \citep[e.g.,][]{Bilton2001_dispersal, Schofield2018, Leibowitz2018, Comte2018_fish}.
-Though it may seem natural to simply replace one distance metric with the other, substituting stream distance for Euclidean distance in already established covariance functions does not guarantee a valid (positive definite) covariance function \citep{VerHoef2006_SpatialModelsThatUseFlow}.
-To address this challenge, \cite{VerHoef2010_MovingAverageApproach} developed valid stream covariance functions using moving-average constructions and proposed spatial stream network (SSN) models to incorporate these covariance functions.
-SSN models were made available first as an ArcGIS toolkit and an R package (\texttt{STARS} and \texttt{SSN}) in 2014 and later as a pair of R packages (\texttt{SSNbler} and \texttt{SSN2}) in 2024 \citep{Peterson2014_STARS, VerHoef2014_SSN, Peterson2024_SSNbler, Dumelle2024_SSN2}.
-SSN models revolutionized how scientists model ecological processes and organisms in river networks.
+Accounting for the branching structure of rivers offers a more robust understanding of the spatial dynamics shaping riverine biodiversity \citep{Fausch2002, CampbellGrant2007, Altermatt2013}, supporting more robust management and conservation practices.
+Spatial dependence among observations along a river network is a function not only of Euclidean (bird's eye) distance, but also of the directed or undirected distance along the stream network \citep{Dent1999_StreamWaterNutrient, Wyatt2003_Mapping, Ganio2005_GeostatApproach, Peterson2006_StreamWaterChemistry, Webster2008_Bayesian}.
+For instance, waterborne chemicals and larval invertebrates may passively flow downstream, while fish can actively swim downstream or upstream at rates that vary depending on the species \citep[e.g.,][]{Bilton2001_dispersal, Schofield2018, Leibowitz2018, Comte2018_fish}. \cite{VerHoef2006_SpatialModelsThatUseFlow} demonstrated that substituting stream distance for Euclidean distance in existing covariance functions does not guarantee a valid (positive definite) covariance function. \cite{VerHoef2010_MovingAverageApproach} extended Gaussian process (GP) models to the stream network context by using moving-average constructions to construct covariance functions based on stream distance.
+These spatial stream network (SSN) models were made available first as an ArcGIS toolkit and an R package (\texttt{STARS} and \texttt{SSN}) in 2014 and later as a pair of R packages (\texttt{SSNbler} and \texttt{SSN2}) in 2024 \citep{Peterson2014_STARS, VerHoef2014_SSN, Peterson2024_SSNbler, Dumelle2024_SSN2}.
+SSNs revolutionized how scientists model ecological processes and organisms in river networks.